coletteemurphy/ansibleforcloud/README.md

 Created project ansibleproject and created a basic playbook with logging of all vars using guidelines from https://zwischenzugs.com/2021/08/27/five-ansible-techniques-i-wish-id-known-earlier/

+## Dynamic inventory
 Decided to try to use a dynamic inventory.
 Check if there is a plugin for google cloud ansible-doc -t inventory -l
 Might be able to use google.cloud.gcp_compute

 Followed instructions here https://github.com/cloudadvocate/google-cloud/tree/master/ansible-dynamic-inventory
 NB had to install pip3 on controller as a dependency for this and create service-account.json on google cloud console
+Then I ran ansible-inventory -i gcp.yml --graph to ensure the hosts and groups had been assigned correctly